-Responsibility for the integrity and objectivity of the accompanying financial statements for the year ended October 31, 2016, and all information contained in these statements rests with the management of Yukon Law Foundation.
-These financial statements have been prepared in accordance with Canadian accounting standards for not-for-profit organizations.
-The significant accounting policies used are described in Note 2 to the financial statements.
+The financial statements of Yukon Law Foundation have been prepared in accordance with Canadian accounting standards for not-for-profit organizations.
+When alternative accounting methods exist, management has chosen those it deems most appropriate in the circumstances.
 These statements include certain amounts based on management's estimates and judgments.
 Management has determined such amounts based on a reasonable basis in order to ensure that the financial statements are presented fairly in all material respects.

-The integrity and reliability of Yukon Law Foundation 's reporting systems are achieved through the use of formal policies and procedures, the careful selection of staff and an appropriate division of responsibilities.
+The integrity and reliability of Yukon Law Foundation's reporting systems are achieved through the use of formal policies and procedures, and an appropriate division of responsibilities.
 These systems are designed to provide reasonable assurance that the financial information is reliable and accurate.

-The Board of Directors is responsible for ensuring that management fulfills its responsibility for financial reporting and is ultimately responsible for reviewing and approving the financial statements.
+The Board of Directors (the "Board") is responsible for ensuring that management fulfills its responsibility for financial reporting and is ultimately responsible for reviewing and approving the financial statements.
 The Board meets periodically to review significant accounting, reporting and internal control matters.
 Following its review of the financial statements, the Board of Directors approves the financial statements.
 The Board also approves the engagement or re-appointment of the external auditors.

-The financial statements have been audited on behalf of the board by Estrada & Tan, Chartered Professional Accountants, the independent auditor, in accordance with Canadian accounting standards for not-for-profit organizations.
+The financial statements have been audited on behalf of the Board by Estrada & Tan, Chartered Professional Accountants, the independent auditor, in accordance with Canadian accounting standards for not-for-profit organizations.